AimeeJLewis/Final_Group_Project/README.md

 <br>
 <img width="438" alt="Screen Shot 2022-08-23 at 8 02 45 PM" src="https://user-images.githubusercontent.com/101950175/186311155-2f159d9e-2c2d-416e-bdde-d416a194427f.png">
 <br>
 We found that the Random Forest modeling was the best fit for predicting the possibility of a stroke with a 99% accuracy.
+Watch our Machine Model in Action [HERE](https://brain-stroke-project.herokuapp.com/)

 ### Splitting the Data

 The data was resampled so that the number of stroke occurences were the same as the number of non-stroke occurences.